yasasn86/ng5-breadcrumb/README.md

 ## Dependencies
 Requires bootstrap.css (v 3.x.x) for styling of some elements (although the component is fully functional without it).
+The reflect-metadata npm library to extract the RouterConfig metadata.

 ## Install
 Install the module via npm: